AKKunz/REA_flask_data_and_logger_program_Zurich-Hardau/Data/Readme.md

 DCO2_dtrinse2s_IRGA | ppm | CO2 difference between up- and downdraft samples estimated from IRGASON measurements when the rinse time is 2 s too long
 DCO2_dtrinse4s_MGA | ppm | CO2 difference between up- and downdraft samples estimated from MGA measurements when the rinse time is 4 s too long
 DCO2_dtrinse4s_IRGA | ppm | CO2 difference between up- and downdraft samples estimated from IRGASON measurements when the rinse time is 4 s too long
-DCO2_flowID_MGA | ppm | CO2 difference between up- and downdraft samples estimated from MGA measurements when weighting the 20 Hz data according to observed flow variability at REA run "ID"
+DCO2_flow'REA_ID'_MGA | ppm | CO2 difference between up- and downdraft samples estimated from MGA measurements when weighting the 20 Hz data according to observed flow variability from all 103 REA runs ('REA_ID' refers to the REA run from which the MFC measurements were used as a weighting function)
-DCO2_flowID_IRGA | ppm | CO2 difference between up- and downdraft samples estimated from IRGASON measurements when weighting the 20 Hz data according to observed flow variability at REA run "ID" std(CO2)_MGA | ppm | Standard deviation of CO2 measured by the MGA during the REA run std(CO2)_IRGA | ppm | Standard deviation of CO2 measured by the IRGASON during the REA run Comment | - | Comment on data availability and micrometeorological conditions
+DCO2_flow'REA_ID'_IRGA | ppm | CO2 difference between up- and downdraft samples estimated from IRGASON measurements when weighting the 20 Hz data according to observed flow variability from all 103 REA runs ('REA_ID' refers to the REA run from which the MFC measurements were used as a weighting function)

 ## qc_lab.csv